lrgc01/Orm_deploy/README.md

 Basically an ansible with some external configs to SSH access - check
 \*.sh

-There are at least to inventory in this approach:
+The inventories in this approach:
  - frontsrv
+ - hasrv
  - dbsrv

-There are two playbooks YAML file:
+There are some playbooks YAML file:
  - PHPservers.yml
+ - HAservers.yml
  - DBservers.yml

  - Folder hierarchy (roles):